 Health workers are extremely resilient and, though used to dealing with difficult and often traumatic situations, the COVID-19 crisis has presented particular risk factors which are impacting their mental health.
 Frontline healthcare workers are at increased risk of developing symptoms of posttraumatic stress disorder (PTSD), depression and anxiety, with many struggling with insomnia.

 While providing the care communities need, many frontline staff have made the extremely difficult decision of choosing self-imposed isolation around fear of spreading the virus, making them much more susceptible to developing serious mental health problems associated with the pandemic.

 Moral injury causing trauma for staff

 Frontline staff have been faced with what is termed moral injury, where they have been asked to make decisions that conflict with their moral code around who should live or who should die.
-The term was developed in trying to describe what has happening to soldiers faced with similar war zone decisions, soldiers who were deciding to kill someone.
-This element, the moral injury, is particularly pernicious in terms of developing effective help for staff with the trauma they carry as shame profoundly interferes with successful outcome in therapy.
+The term was developed in trying to describe what has happened to soldiers faced with similar war zone decisions, soldiers who were deciding to kill someone.
+This element, the moral injury, is particularly pernicious in terms of developing effective help for staff with the trauma they carry as shame profoundly interferes with a successful outcome in therapy.

 - Newly qualified and inexperienced

 - Those socially isolated

 - Those dealing with the virus and death directly on the frontline